Do You Need Assistance in Filing Your Medicaid Application?

 You can reach Fred toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org to set up an office consultation at your convenience.

 Some people can file a Medicaid application on their own.
 Others cannot or should not because of legal and/or other issues they are not even aware of.
-I have prepared a test to determine whether professional assistance is needed in preparing and filing a New Jersey Medicaid Application.
+I have prepared a test to determine whether professional assistance is needed in preparing and filing your Medicaid Application.
 Read each question slowly and carefully and be as honest in your answers as possible.

 - Do I know the location of the Medicaid office where the application must be filed?

 - Am I familiar with all the documentation that must accompany the filing of a Medicaid Application?